mohamedsayed18/coffe_and_ice_cream/README.md

 ```bash
 python3 period_checker/period_validity.py
 ```
+I started by looking at the DASH format documentation https://developers.broadpeak.io/docs/foundations-dash#periods.
 I check the validity of a Period by checking the following:
 * If there is a `start` attribute exists in a `Period` tag
 * If there is one or more `adaptationsets`
 * If there is one or more `Representation`
 * If there is a `SegmentTemplate`
-* If there is a media attribute in the SegmentTemplate tag
+* If there is a `media` attribute in the SegmentTemplate tag
 * If the media format is `$Number$` or `$Time$`